-Students enroll in a one-credit UNIV 102 course during the Spring 2013 semester*, where they will learn about key events and themes of the civil rights movement; study the evolution of the immigration rights, LGBTQ (lesbian, gay, bisexual, transgender, and queer) equity, and racial justice movements; and, examine the role of identity and community in social change. (*Students must enroll in and pass the course in order to participate in the immersion trip.
+Students enroll in a one-credit UNIV 102 course during the spring semester*, where they will learn about key events and themes of the civil rights movement; study the evolution of the immigration rights, LGBTQ (lesbian, gay, bisexual, transgender, and queer) equity, and racial justice movements; and, examine the role of identity and community in social change. (*Students must enroll in and pass the course in order to participate in the immersion trip.
 Course meeting dates will be listed in the course catalog for spring semester course registration.)

 This exploration culminates in a seven-day road trip, inspired by the monumental 1961 Freedom Rides through the Deep South, during which students will visit historical landmarks, educational museums, and community organizations, as well as meet with local community members and leaders.
 Through this immersion experience, students will gain deeper understanding of how to work in solidarity to address current-day injustices and inequities.

 For more information, contact Joseph Saucedo at firstname.lastname@example.org.